Ry645/setupGitInstructions/README.md

 ## Introduction
-Start the git tutorial in .\installingAndConfiguringGit.md
+Start the git tutorial in [installingAndConfiguringGit.md](installingAndConfiguringGit.md)
-To see visual examples, open .\exampleImages\
-For a refresher on uploading a repo to GitHub, look at workingWithGitHubRepository.txt
+For a refresher on uploading a repo to GitHub, look at [workingWithGitHubRepository.md](workingWithGitHubRepository.md)